Facebook now detects 80% of hate speech proactively

 Facebook also said it made gains in hate speech content detection and removal, thanks in part to improved text and image matching techniques (which identify images and identical strings of text that have already been removed as hate speech) and machine-learning classifiers trained on thousands to millions of data samples.
 Starting in Q2 2019, it began removing some posts automatically when content was identical or near-identical to text or images previously removed by its review team or where it “very closely matched” policy-violating attacks.
 Facebook notes that it only did this in select instances, and that in all other cases, proactively detected content was sent to its review teams to make a final determination.

-Facebook says that with the evolution of its detection systems, its proactive detection rate for hate speech has climbed to 80%, from 68% in its last report, coinciding with an increase in the portion of content it finds and removes (4.1 million pieces in Q1 2019 to 7 million in Q3 2019) across 40 languages.
+Facebook says that with the continued evolution of its detection systems, its proactive detection rate for hate speech has climbed to 80%, from 68% in its last report, coinciding with an increase in the portion of content it finds and removes (4.1 million pieces in Q1 2019 to 7 million in Q3 2019) across 40 languages.

 “Self-supervision [machine learning techniques are] useful for improving language models and enabling us to build classifiers that understand concepts across multiple languages at once,” wrote CTO Mike Schroepfer in a blog post.
-“Our XLM method … enables us to better understand concepts like hate speech across languages and, most crucially, it means that training done in one language, such as English, can improve the quality of the classifier across other languages.”
+“Our XLM method … enables us to better understand concepts like hate speech across languages … [and we use] Whole Post Integrity Embeddings (WPIE), a pretrained universal representation of content for integrity problems [that] works by understanding content across modalities, violation types, and even time.
+Our latest version is trained on more violations, with greatly increased training data.”

 Yet another domain where Facebook’s AI is making a difference is duplicitous accounts.
 At the company’s annual F8 developer conference in San Francisco, Schroepfer said that in the course of a single quarter, Facebook takes down over a billion spammy accounts, over 700 million fake accounts, and tens of millions of pieces of content containing nudity and violence.
 AI is a top source of reporting across all of those categories, he says.